xiang-ji-ncsu/xiang-ji-ncsu.github.io/Publication/index.markdown

 title: Research Projects
 ---
 ####PhD Research

-**_Solvent Accessibility_** project, NC State University, 2013

-Advisor: Dr. Jeff Thorne, Bioinformatics Research Center, NC State University

-This was 'left-over' project that I helped finished.
-I extracted solvent accessibility information from protein coding genes in several species (human, mouse and Ecoli).
-Another senior PhD student built probabilistic model based these data.
-Details of this project can be found in this [paper](https://github.com/xiang-ji-ncsu/xiang-ji-ncsu.github.io/raw/master/Publication/Roles%20of%20Solvent%20Accessibility%20and%20Gene%20Expression%20in%20Modeling%20Protein%20Sequence%20Evolution.pdf).

 **_Modeling Gene Conversion_** project, NC State University, 2014

 Advisor: Dr. Jeff Thorne, Bioinformatics Research Center, NC State University

 This is my main project.
-We are trying to develop phylogenetic model counting amount of inter-locus gene conversion (IGC) in multi-gene families.
+We are trying to develop phylogenetic model counting amount of inter-locus gene conversion (IGC) in the evolution of multi-gene families.
 Our current program works for smallest multi-gene family (only 2 members).
 We are currently writing a draft.
 Hopefully, it will be sent out soon.

+**_Solvent Accessibility_** project, NC State University, 2013

+Advisor: Dr. Jeff Thorne, Bioinformatics Research Center, NC State University

+This was 'left-over' project that I helped finished.
+I extracted solvent accessibility information from protein coding genes in several species (human, mouse and Ecoli).
+Another senior PhD student built probabilistic model based on these data.
+Details of this project can be found in this [paper](https://github.com/xiang-ji-ncsu/xiang-ji-ncsu.github.io/raw/master/Publication/Roles%20of%20Solvent%20Accessibility%20and%20Gene%20Expression%20in%20Modeling%20Protein%20Sequence%20Evolution.pdf) which I co-authored.

 =======================================================